Struggling to get interviews?

 If you speak multiple languages but are running out of space on your resume, carefully read the job ad to find out what languages are most relevant.
 For example, if the company is expanding into South America, mentioning that you know Spanish or Portuguese can give you an edge.

-2. Dedicated language section
+Dedicated language section

 The second option is to include you language skills in a separate section.
 Most resume templates don’t have a language skills section, so you might have to add it yourself.
-However, you should only do this if you speak three or more different languages and want to showcase your impressive linguistic talents.
+However, you should only do this if you speak three or more different languages and want to demonstrate your impressive linguistic talents.

 Include a dedicated languages section on your resume if you’re applying to roles where your language skills are a primary selling point, such as international marketing or translation.

-3. Resume introduction
+Resume introduction

-This immediately lets the hiring manager know that you fulfill one of the basic requirements of the job.
+Highlighting these skills early quickly lets the hiring manager know that you fulfill one of the basic requirements of the job.

 Examples of language skills on a resume